Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 James K. Kamsickas - Dana, Inc.

 Hey, Justin.
 This is Jim.
 Thanks for the question.
-I won't be able to speak with specific numbers but I would tell you, and I wouldn't say if it wasn't true, that we feel that we've taken our share of share across all the markets.
-We have a significant, we believe anyway, a significant advantage relative to our global footprint, and we've really deployed a lot of capital into innovation and technology in that segment, so we've taken share.
+I won't be able to speak with specific numbers but I would tell you, and I wouldn't say it if it wasn't true, that we feel that we've taken our share of share across all the markets.
+We have a significant – we believe anyway, a significant advantage relative to our global footprint, and we've really deployed a lot of capital into innovation and technology in that segment, so we've taken share.
 So indirectly, that answers second part of your question, which is our confidence on being able to maintain that and grow it.
 I think we're in very good position.

 Justin Long - Stephens, Inc.